CS 381: Programming Language Fundamentals (Winter 2020)

 |Jan 6||Course Introduction||Ch.
 1||Doctest.hs|

-Homework assignments are submitted through TEACH.
+Homework assignments and project submissions are submitted through TEACH.
 Log in and click “Submit Assignment” in the navigation bar on the right, located under “Class Tools”.
 You should see a list of currently open submissions.

 Please note that late homework may not be accepted.
 Be sure to submit your assignment on time!